Stories & entertainment from the Superstars that called

 Wayne Newton was at The Sands and if you were lucky enough to catch The Supremes that night opening for Alan King at Caesars Palace you saw one of their last shows as a group.
 Look at all of those empty lots and wide open spaces, now filled with the modern spectaculars of Vegas!

-Speaking of Elvis, here's a taste of his Las Vegas live show in 1970, singing 'Polk Salad Annie.'
+Speaking of Elvis, here's a taste of his Las Vegas live show.
 Elvis hit Sin City in a big way in 1969 after his TV comeback special made him a hot commodity again, His triumphant Las Vegas engagement at the International Hotel solidified his role as The King.

 That first night Elvis walked out in front of a star studded audience that rose to their feet the moment he took the stage.